 The course costs a one-off fee of $10,500 inclusive of GST.
 This includes all theory and clinical components, CPR and first aid certification, course materials, MRSA testing, NZNO professional indemnity insurance, unlimited WiFi, on-site gym and your graduation ceremony

-Following the closure of New Zealand’s borders and the movement to Covid-19 Alert Level 4 we are unable to advise when our next CAP course will be available to International Students.
-When the Level 4 lock down is lifted priority will be given to those candidates who are already residing in NZ and have secured placements with us.
+Following the closure of New Zealand’s borders we are unable to advise when our next CAP course will be available to International Students.
+Priority will be given to those candidates who are already residing in NZ and have secured placements with us.
 We continue to screen applications and place successful candidates who are currently living both overseas and in New Zealand.

 Prior to commencing your CAP you will have to self-isolate for 14 days before you are able to enter the programme – please note that this will be at your own cost.
 Our team will provide you with information about local accommodation and other helpful advice on how you can safely navigate this time.